1996Aurel/HLoG-VBGMM/README.md

 ## Dataset:

-* seven three-dimensional MRI acquired at 30, 60, and 100 micron isotropic resolution
+* seven three-dimensional MRI acquired at 30, 60, and 100 micron isotropic resolution (21 mri images in total)
-* seven masks delineating the cortex and medulla on each kidney samples
+* seven masks delineating the cortex and medulla for each sample at different resolutions (21 mask images in total)

 ## Run the model: